Inspired-by-Boredom/generator-vintage-frontend/README.md

 [![NPM version][npm-image]][npm-url]
 ![][license-url]

 Yeoman generator for modern front-end apps.

-Use [vintage-cli](https://github.com/vintage-web-production/vintage-cli/) to update generated project.
+It is recommended to use [vintage-cli](https://github.com/vintage-web-production/vintage-cli/) for updating/running/building generated project.

 ## Prerequisites ##